deannreid/CTF-Writeups/HackTheBox/Retired/Insane/Sizzle/Sizzle - Writeup.md

 [Shell] Backdoor session established on 10.129.223.33 Villain > backdoors
 <<Snip>
-Villain > shell

-Interactive pseudo-shell activated.
-Press Ctro + C or type "exit" to deactivate

 PS C:\Windows\system32 > whoami
 htb\administrator
 ```

-I could then just visit the Desktop of all users which got the User and Root flag.
+I could then just visit the Desktop of all users that got the User and Root flag.